 The physical security requirements allow healthcare organizations to prevent device loss and physical theft (particularly for patient information).
-The physical security requirements of HIPAA Law includes the following;
+The physical security requirements of HIPAA Law include the following;

-- Limiting the access to computer for securing the desks and for keeping information safe from the general public
+- Limiting the access to computers for securing the desks and for keeping information safe from the general public

 - Restricting the access to secure areas and demanding proper sign-in for visitors